Baptiste-Williams/module9b-profile/README.md

 # module9b-profile

-Custom profile component for CS81
+## Description
+This is a React profile component built with Vite.
+Styled using inline CSS with props-based layout and themed visuals.